Skip to main content

 Pulumi state does not include your cloud credentials.
 Credentials are kept local to your client — wherever the CLI runs — even when using the managed Pulumi Cloud backend.
 Pulumi does store configuration and secrets, but encrypts those secrets using your chosen encryption provider.
 To learn more, see Configuration and Secrets.

-• Self-Managed: a manually managed object store, including AWS S3, Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or your local filesystem
+• DIY backend: a “Do It Yourself” backend that stores state in an object store you manage—AWS S3, Azure Blob Storage, Google Cloud Storage, an S3-compatible server such as Minio or Ceph, a PostgreSQL database, or your local filesystem.

 Logging into and out of State Backends